THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 C. Colonization

-1. European colonizers exploited resources
+1. Europeans exploited resources

 2. Exploitation continues today

-D. Model of Development for LDCs Detrimental to
+D. Model of Development

 1. World Bank projects

-(a) emphasize technology over sustainability
+technology over sustainability

-2. Short-term gains long-term costs
+2. Short-term gains, long-term costs

-VII.
-International Conflict
+Conflict

-A. LDCs Future Will Determine Our Future
+Determine Our Future

-B. Global Security and World Peace
+B. Global Security and

-1. Stockholm Conference 1972
+1. Stockholm Conference, 1972

-(a) disagreement between LDCs & developed
+between LDCs and developed nations

-(b) U.S. prescribing a medicine it has
+(b) U.S. prescribing a medicine that it has

 failed to take itself

-2. Recognition of need for environmental
+2. Recognition of need for environmental protection

 3. LDCs will not have future access to resources

-C. Lifestyle changes for Developed World
+for the Developed World

 1. Auto travel